uqbar-dao/dev-suite/readme-pyro.md

 For example, `%pyre` picks up ames packets sent from one virtualship and passes them to the intended recipient.

 After `%pyro` has loaded a pill, the initial startup of ships also takes some time.
-However, subsequent retarts of those ships takes much less time.
+However, subsequent restarts of those ships takes much less time.
+Furthermore, you can cache the state of an entire fleet.

 `%pyro` can snapshot and load ship state.